BlaineDev/431-2020/classes/postclass/README.md

 # Post-Class 431 Web Page

 On or around 2020-12-15, I will edit this post-class page to include information on 431 grades, and detailed suggestions for the break.

-    - I’ll email a link to everyone in the 431 class when it’s available, regardless of whether or not they've signed up for 432.
+- I’ll email a link to everyone in the 431 class when this page is fully revised, regardless of whether they've signed up for 432.

 # Information on 431 Close-Out and Grades